slatedocs/slate/source/includes/administration/_usage.md

 | `label`<br/>_String_       | The label used for the field in the UI.               |
 | `capturable`<br/>_boolean_ | Whether the field can be used as usage for a product. |
 | `unit`<br/>_String_        | The unit used to measure the field.                   |
+Note that granularity and paging (of any kind) are not supported for the CSV response type.